Earlier diabetes tests recommended for overweight US adults

 Overweight and obese Americans should start getting screened for diabetes earlier, at age 35 instead of 40, according to updated national guidelines published Tuesday.

-The new advice stems from rising rates of both obesity and Type 2 diabetes, and research showing health benefits of prevention methods and early treatment.
-Three out of four U.S. adults is overweight or obese, which increases their chances for developing diabetes.
+The new advice stems from rising rates of both obesity and Type 2 diabetes, and research showing the health benefits of prevention methods and early treatment.
+Three out of four U.S. adults is overweight or obese, which increases their chances of developing diabetes.

 Among adults aged 18 and older, 14% already have diagnosed diabetes, and 33% have prediabetes.
 Screening is recommended up to age 70.